IntuitionAmiga/MC64000/docs/bytecode/InstructionsDataMove.md

         fmovew.<s|d> <ea(s)>, <ea(d)>

-* Operand size refers to destination.
+* Operand size suffix refers to destination.
-* Source operand is interpreted as a signed 16-bit value and converted to floating point.
+* Source operand is interpreted and accessed as a signed 16-bit value and converted to floating point.

 | Mnemonic | Bytecode | Ext 0 | ... | ... | ... |
 | - | - | - | - | - | - |